Ar'arat an-Naqab: Medical services

-There are branches of several health funds (medical clinics) in Ar'arat an-Naqab: Leumit, Clalit, Maccabi and several perinatal (baby care) centers Tipat Halav.
+There are branches of several health funds (medical clinics) in Ar'arat an-Naqab: Leumit, Clalit, Maccabi and several Tipat Halav perinatal (baby care) centers.

 Education

-There is a number of schools in the township.
+There are a number of schools in the township.

 Sewage

 Until 2009, Ar'arat an-Naqab's sewage either went through an old purification facility or into one of several pools that were created in the 1980s and posed an environmental hazard.
-As a result of the construction and expansion of nearby Nevatim Airbase, the Israel Air Force invested in the purification facility, making it modern and sufficient for the needs of the village as well as the airbase.
+As a result of the construction and expansion of nearby Nevatim Airbase, the Israel Air Force invested in modernizing the purification facility so that it was sufficient for the needs of the village as well as the airbase.

+Voting Patterns

+In the 2022 election, 98 percent of voters in Ar'arat an-Naqab voted for the Arab parties, while 1 percent voted for the parties of the center-left coalition led by Yair Lapid and 1 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 94 percent voted for Ra'am, while 3 percent voted for Balad and 3 percent voted for the Hadash–Ta'al list.